Need some help learning some Basic Yoga Poses Names?

 Yoga in Bed might sound strange but is more popular than what you think.
 We could call it more as a restorative Yoga in bed, since the goal is to start moving your body slowly and gently.
 Wake up Yoga poses will get you ready for the day ahead.

 These simple Yoga Poses won’t take too much effort and will make a big difference in how your body will move during the day.
-A simple Morning Yoga routine can change the way you treat your body.
+An easy Morning Yoga routine can change the way you will function with your body all day long.

 Related: Yoga for people who sit all day